CU Safety Alert Updates

 View a map of the location of this incident.

 CUPD is investigating.
-Anyone with information regarding this crime or the suspect’s location is encouraged to contact CUPD at 303-492-6666 and reference Case No. 202-1413.
+Anyone with information regarding this crime or the suspect’s location is encouraged to contact CUPD at 303-492-6666 and reference case #2025-2015.
 If you wish to share information anonymously, information on contacting Safe2Tell or Colorado Crime Stoppers is available on the CUPD website: https://www.colorado.edu/police/records-reports/anonymous-reporting

 If additional information becomes available regarding this incident, it will be added to the CU Boulder Alerts website: https://alerts.colorado.edu/